The-RIIPL-lab/NETRT/README.md

-# RIIPL Inline contour rendering
+# RIIPL Inline contour rendering (CONNECT)

 ### Description
 The RIIPL Inline contour rendering server receives Radiotherapy DICOM images (DicomRT) with contours (RTSTRUCT) and an accompanying anatomtical MR or CT image.
-This tool extracts the contours from the RTSTUCT file and creates two new image series:

-1. A copy of the anat image with binary masks of the contours encoded in the Overlay Plane layers of the DICOM file. (windowable)
-2. A stack of JPEG images with the contour masks rendered on the anatomical images with labels and colors for the various ROIs. (non-windowable)
+This tool was designed as a means to share DICOMRT data to PACS system with no RT visualization support.
+Later updates have allowed alternative processing methods including the creation of DICOM SEG files.

+The default function of this tool is to:

+1. Anonymizing incoming data and assign a random ID string
+2. Create a new copy of the image for Research Only that uses the Overplane later to render a DICOM RT contour on the CT image. (windowable)

 The output series are then automatically forwarded to the destination location/port and removed from local storage.